sigma0-dev/zkbitcoin/zkBIPs/zkBIP-001.md

 Upon successful verification, the MPC node produces its share of the user transaction signature and returns it back to the client.

 ### Tokens
-Tokens are represented by "special" validation predicates called *token policies*.
-"Special" in quotes because there's in fact nothing special about them: they work exactly the same as other validation predicates.
-Token amounts are simply numeric state values corresponding to these predicates in zkapp UTXOs.
+Tokens are represented by special validation predicates called *token policies*.
+They are special in that they are **necessarily satisfied** by transactions **where** $\sum amount_{in} = \sum amount_{out}$, i.e. *the total amount of the token in spent outputs equals the total amount of the token in created outputs*.
+They work exactly the same as other validation predicates otherwise.
+Token amounts are simply positive integer state values corresponding to these predicates in zkapp UTXOs.

-What is special is what they do: they maintain the integrity of token quantities participating in transactions.
-And since tokens are at the core of digital asset economies, these predicates indeed deserve a special name.
+The purpose of token policies is to maintain integrity of token quantities participating in transactions.
+Since tokens are at the core of digital asset economies, these predicates indeed deserve a special name.

+Because of this property (satisfied when token quantity is preserved), a very useful optimization can be applied: we don't need the proof of its evaluation if we know for sure the total amounts of the token are equal between transactions inputs and outputs.

+For this to work, we need to tag such validation predicate VKs in a special way.
+(TODO: propose a way of tagging token policy VKs).

-Tokens can be minted in a controlled way, by providing a proof of using some secret value as a witness when creating the evaluation proof of the token policy.
+Of course, when total amounts *are* different, we do need the proof, so tokens can be minted and burned in a controlled way.
+For example, by using some secret value as a witness.

 Tokens cannot be created out of thin air, since to validate a transaction involving zkapps, the user must provide signed transactions producing any zkapps being spent.